nohren/Zoom-Chat-Parser/README.md

 # text_file_parser
-A short script that can search relevant comments in a file by topic.
-It displays the sifted info in a pretty GUI.
+A short script for searching relevant words by topic and then displaying the info in a pretty GUI.

 Instructions:
 1. Copy code into script.py